 Volunteers are essential to our mission, contributing approximately 15,000 hours of service annually at the Roosevelt and Vanderbilt historic homes and gardens.
 Each year our volunteers donate their time to help greet the public, conduct tours, and care for our gardens, enhancing the park visitor experience.
 Volunteering gives you hands-on experience in a national park—a chance to work with professional national park staff and to interact with the public and our visitors.

-For more information about becoming a volunteer, please contact the park volunteer coordinator at 845-229-7770 or by email.
+For more information about our volunteer programs, review the information on this page or contact the park volunteer coordinator at 845-229-7770 or by email.